keyboardio/Kaleidoscope/docs/layers.md

 ### Moving to layers

 Moving to a layer is very similar to locking one.
 The only difference is that moving disables all other layers.
-This in turn, has a few consequences: to go back to wherever we came from, we can't use `UnlockLayer(n)`, because no other layers are active.
-We explicitly have to use _another_ `MoveToLayer(n)` key if we want to move elsewhere.
+This in turn, has consequences: we can't return to the previous layer state by repeating the same key.
+Unlocking a layer that has been activated by `MoveToLayer(n)` will instead cause Kaleidoscope to fall back to the default base layer.

 The major advantage of moving to a layer - as opposed to locking one - is the cognitive load.
-With moving, there is no transparency.
-There is only one layer active at any given time.
+With moving, there is no transparency.[^1] There is only one layer active at any given time.
 It's a simpler concept to grasp.

 ## Layers, transparency, and how lookup works